bradmeyn/bradmeyn/README.md

 ## Software Skills

 I have mainly utilised frontend & javascript based languages such as Node.js.
 I also have some experience using Java & MySQL via university.
-My specific skills and techniques used can be found on the various pinned repositories for different projects.
+Some of the technology I have used includes:

+- HTML
+- CSS & SASS
+- Boostrap
+- Javascript
+- Node.js w/ Express
+- MongoDb w/ Mongoose
+- EJS
+- MySQL
+- Java
+- React

-My current goal is to focus on improving my React skills to make more advanced full stack applications, potentially including the use of Next.js.
-I would also like to mobile development either with Swift or React Native.
+My current goal is to focus on improving my React skills to make more advanced full stack applications, potentially including the use of Next.js to build static sites.
+I would also like to explore mobile development either with Swift or React Native.